 Virtual (confirmed participants will receive a link)

 Currently, we are offering both the Adult and Youth MHFA curriculums in a completely virtual classroom.
-To register for this training, please email email@example.com with your first and last name.
+As of July 21, this training is full and at capacity.
 We encourage you to check back on our website regularly for future training dates and the latest updates on our events, including how they will be impacted given the circumstances.

 This training is funded and supported by the KC MIDD initiative.